jon-jacky/Piety/scripts/README.md

     coding style.
 It shows naming conventions for task, console, and command instances, and shows how to ensure that console focus is switched among the console tasks by using *console.Command*.
+    This script also shows how *ed* and *edd* provide two different user interfaces to the same editor state, so you can switch back and forth and keep the same buffers, cursor position, etc.

 Revised October 2014